Update and Delete Data in PHP with MySQL

 Edit blog posts or comments

-This maintains the data in a clean and correct way.
+This keeps the data in a concise and correct form.

 Best Practices for Update and Delete Operations